kat-myers/xenobots_redo/README.md

 # Welcome to the 3D Random-Generated Creatures Update!
 ## How Creatures Are Generated
 In the latest update, I create 3D, randomly-generated creatures.
-Each creature consists of a root link, called a torso, and has the opportunity to generate 0 to 4 segments at each branching point from the torso.
+Each creature consists of a root link, called a torso, and has the opportunity to generate 0 to 4 segments coming from each branching point from the torso.
 The creatures can have 0 to 4 branching points, which are connected via joints at random values along the face of the torso.
 A diagram for how these creatures are generated is shown below:
 ![A7_Creature_Generation](https://user-images.githubusercontent.com/122335561/220019495-a9e14a35-746b-4593-9f92-f7327993776e.png)
 (inspiration for diagram from Karl Sims)